rqlite/rqlite/README.md

 You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run larger, more complex distributed databases.

-Finally, if you're interested in understanding how distributed systems actually work, rqlite is a good example to study.
+Finally, if you're interested in understanding how distributed systems actually work, **rqlite is a good example to study**.
 Much thought has gone into its [design](https://github.com/rqlite/rqlite/blob/master/DOC/DESIGN.md) and implementation, with clear separation between the various components, including storage, distributed consensus, and API.

 ### How?
 rqlite uses [Raft](https://raft.github.io/) to achieve consensus across all the instances of the SQLite databases, ensuring that every change made to the system is made to a quorum of SQLite databases, or none at all.
 You can learn more about the design [here](https://github.com/rqlite/rqlite/blob/master/DOC/DESIGN.md).